danieljordan2/Estimation-of-a-non-linear-function/README.md

 Fig.1 Network prediction superimposed on data.
 Data source: Samarasinghe S.[1].
 Graphic made by my own.

 Blue points correspond to the original data for migration.
-The orange line is the predicted non-linear function by the neural network with an 1-4-1 architecture.
+The orange line is the predicted non-linear function by the neural network with an 1-4-1 architecture, 20,000 epochs and a learning rate of 1.

 ## Case study and data source